HekpoMaH/Neural-Bipartite-Matching/README.md

 Once results are calculated, plotting can be done by following the `plot.py` CLI.
-For `MODEL_NAME` use the **exact same name** `MODEL_NAME` you used when producing test results (different scale handled automatically).
-A figure will be created in the `figures` folder, following the naming conventions of the testing scripts.
+For `MODEL_NAME` use the **exact same name** `MODEL_NAME` you used when producing test results.
+A figure will be created in the `figures` folder, following the naming conventions of the testing scripts, e.g. different scale testing is appended automatically to the end of filename.

 As plotting for different edge probability distribution was not used, it is not yet supported.